Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 rustc --version
 ```

-Finally, run this command to install the necessary dependencies for compiling and running the Polkadot node software.
+Finally, run this command to install the necessary dependencies for compiling and running the Polkadex node.

 ```
 sudo apt install make clang pkg-config libssl-dev build-essential